cncf/tag-security/community/assessments/projects/k8gb/self-assessment.md

 Security reviewers: Yury Tsarev, Jirka Kremser

-This document provides a self-assessment of the k8gb project following the guidelines outlined by the CNCF TAG Security group.
+This document provides a self-assessment of the k8gb project following the guidelines outlined by the CNCF TAG Security and Compliance group.
 The purpose is to evaluate k8gb’s current security posture and alignment with best practices, ensuring that it is suitable for adoption at a CNCF incubation level.

 ## Table of Contents